-- Depression is characterized by feelings of intense sadness and comes with many harmful symptoms: of which includes disrupted sleeping patterns.
+- Depression is characterized by feelings of intense sadness and comes with many harmful symptoms, which include disrupted sleeping patterns.

 - Individuals who struggle with depression also struggle with sleep disruptions because depression is shown to disturb our circadian rhythm.